Pelagicore/software-factory-blueprint/docs/articles/intro/create-an-initial-index.rst

 ***********************

 The actual structure of the documentation might be quite different of the file structure of the restructured text files.
-To set up a usefull structure the docs/index.rst file is used, which in it self points to articles and deeper index files for chapters, etc. This file makes it also possible to reuse the content from the SWF Blueprint.
+To set up a useful structure the docs/index.rst file is used, which in it self points to articles and deeper index files for chapters, etc. This file makes it also possible to reuse the content from the SWF Blueprint.
 Let's look at a example implementation: